 - (1) Pre-submittal meeting.
 Before submitting an application, the applicant or the applicant's agent may meet with the zoning administrator to review applicable regulations and procedures and the proposed livestock operation. - (2) Submittal of application materials.
 The applicant shall submit 4 copies of the completed application form and worksheets prescribed by s.
 ATCP 51.30, Wis.
 Admin Code, to the administrator along with the application fee as may be established by the Board of County Supervisors. - (3) Determination of completeness.
 Within 45 days of submittal, the administrator shall determine whether the application is complete or incomplete.
 If the administrator determines that the application is incomplete, he or she shall send the applicant a written notice that describes the reason or reasons why the application is incomplete.
-If the administrator determines that the application is complete, he or she shall send a written notice to the applicant within 14 days of such determination.89 - (4) Staff report preparation and distribution.
+If the administrator determines that the application is complete, he or she shall send a written notice to the applicant within 14 days of such determination.91 - (4) Staff report preparation and distribution.
 The administrator shall prepare a written staff report as described in this division and provide a copy of it to each member of the Planning and Zoning Committee and the applicant.
 The administrator shall also provide a copy to interested people upon request. - (5) Notice to adjacent property owners.
 Within 14 days of a determination of completeness, the zoning administrator shall mail a completed notice as in ch.
 ATCP 51, Wis.
 Admin.
 Code (Appendix C) to the recorded owner of each parcel of land that is adjacent to the proposed livestock facility.
 Such notices shall be mailed by first class mail.
-Failure to comply with the notice requirement under this subsection does not invalidate the approval of a proposed livestock facility or create a cause of action by a property owner against Winnebago County or any county committee, board, or employee.
-90 - (6) General notice.
+Failure to comply with the notice requirement under this subsection does not invalidate the approval of a proposed livestock facility, or create a cause of action by a property owner against Winnebago County or any county committee, board, or employee.
+92 - (6) General notice.
 Consistent with division 2 of article 6, the administrator shall provide for town notice and meeting agenda notice in addition to the special notice sent to the adjoining property owners in the previous step. - (7) Meeting.
-Allowing for proper notice, the committee shall consider the application at a regular or special meeting.
+Allowing for proper notice, the committee shall consider the application at a regular or special meeting. - (8) Decision.
+The committee shall (1) approve the application, (2) approve the application with conditions, or (3) deny the application based on the decision criteria contained in this division.
+The committee may render its decision at the same meeting the matter was initially considered or at a subsequent meeting, but no later than 90 days after the zoning administrator determines the application is complete unless the applicant agrees to an extension of a specified duration.
+The committee may, with or without the consent of the applicant, extend the review period with good cause, including a determination that (1) it needs more time to obtain additional information needed to act on the application, (2) the applicant materially modified the application following a determination of completeness, or (3) the applicant requested an extension.
+If the review period is extended, the zoning administrator shall provide the applicant with a written notice of such decision that contains a date by which the committee will act on the application.93 - (9) Preparation of decision notice.
+Based on the action of the committee, the administrator shall within 15 days of such decision prepare a decision notice consistent with this division and give a copy to the applicant.

-90 Commentary: See s.
+92 Commentary: See s.
 ATCP 51.30(6), Wis.
 Admin.
 Code.
 This type of notice is different than what is provided for a conditional use application (300 feet).